ziemsky/gdrive-uploader/readme.md

 for example, the above two would become `UPLOADER_MONITORING_PATH` and `UPLOADER_MONITORING_POLLINGFREQUENCYSECS`, respectively.
 Actual syntax for setting environment variable depends on the shell you are using.

+#### Logging
+Application uses Logback and, by default, only logs to console.

+To change logging configuration use settings of Spring Boot, as described in [Spring Boot documentation][spring-boot-logging].

+Typically,

 ## Authorising application to access Google account
 Before first run, application has to be authorised to access Google account.